xavier-tobin/BundledUI/README.md

-Material3 is a powerful suite of components for building beautiful Compose UIs, but it is comprised of [atom](http://atomicdesign.bradfrost.com/chapter-2/) components that require wrapping and management of padding, margin and modifiers in order to create a consistent, beautiful UI.
+Material3 is a powerful suite of components for building beautiful Compose UIs, but it is comprised of [atom](http://atomicdesign.bradfrost.com/chapter-2/) components that require wrapping and regular management of padding, margin and modifiers in order to create a consistent, beautiful UI.

 Bundled UI is a higher-level library, built on top of Material3, that